Skip to content

 3 Configure Default Values

-Add the following configuration to the application.yml file.
-These default parameters will be passed to Logback.
+Add the following configuration in the application.yml file; these default parameters will be passed into Logback.

 guangce: